 TAD Blog 125: Composing Your Life Song

-The Old Testament narrative tells us that early in our historical timeline, humanity’s rebellion thwarted God’s desire to be known.
-As a result, we were exiled from God’s presence and our connection to God.
-Separated from him, we lack the spiritual capacity to know him relationally.
-Paul describes our condition as being spiritually dead.
+The Old Testament narrative tells us that humanity’s rebellion thwarted God’s desire to be known early in our historical timeline.
+As a result, we were exiled from God’s presence and connection to his story.
+Living out our own story, separated from God, we lack the spiritual capacity to know him relationally.
+Paul describes it as being dead.

-While scripture provides us with insights about God, we can only truly know him in the landscapes of our daily lives, just as the men and women in the Bible did.
-Their stories are not meant to substitute for our own experiences, but rather a catalyst for discovering God in our unique journey.
+Scripture tells us about God, but we can only know him by encountering Him in the landscapes of our daily lives.
+The biblical narrative introduces us to men and women who have discovered God.
+Their stories are not to be a vicarious experience but rather a catalyst for discovering God in our storyline.

-We mentioned previously that God not only wants us to know him, but he also wants others to know him through our testimony.
-David illustrated this in Psalm 40:3, “He put a new song in my mouth, a song of praise to our God; Many will see and fear and will trust in the LORD.”
+We mentioned previously that God wants us to know him and others to know him because of our testimony.
+David illustrated this in Psalm 40:3: “He put a new song in my mouth, a song of praise to our God; Many will see and fear and will trust in the LORD.”

 The apostle John was even more explicit as he began his first letter.
-“What was from the beginning, what we have heard, what we have seen with our eyes, what we have looked at and touched with our hands, concerning the Word of Life … (yes) what we have seen and heard we proclaim to you also, so that you too may have fellowship with us; and indeed, our fellowship is with the Father, and with His Son Jesus Christ” (1 John 1:1-3).
+“What was from the beginning, what we have heard, what we have seen with our eyes, what we have looked at and touched with our hands, concerning the Word of Life— and the life was revealed, and we have seen and testify and proclaim to you the eternal life, which was with the Father and was revealed to us— what we have seen and heard we proclaim to you also, so that you too may have fellowship with us; and indeed our fellowship is with the Father, and with His Son Jesus Christ” (1 John 1:1-3).

 Steps for composing your Life Song.